-There are so many skin care brands out there that miss the mark when it comes to avoiding the most unwanted chemicals.
+It's so beneficial to be informed and aware of skin care brands that might miss the mark when it comes to avoiding the most unwanted chemicals.

 Yes it's true that some natural or organic products might not have as long of a shelf life, but they are so much better for you.